Brenw10/hostfully/README.md

 Execute in your terminal the command:
 `npm run dev`

+## How to execute the tests
+Execure in your terminal the command:
+`npm run test`

 ## Architecture

 To store the state globally this project is using context + reducers to manage bookings data.